Erdenebayar2/Higher_Inductive_Invariants/README.md

             sudo apt-get install qepcad
 2. Compute C_r(a,M):
 computeCr("benchmark/'example'.sage",r).
 For example: computeCr("benchmark/Example4.1.sage",5)
 3. Generate an rth inductive invariant for the loop L(a,M).
-You can choose among three options:
+You can choose among three options:<br>
 a.
 Compute the smallest reachable set, use command <br>
     generateInvariant("benchmark/'example'.sage",r, "All")<br>
 b.
 Generate several inductive invariants:<br>